sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-03-primer-chapter7.md

             - therefore, `static` member functions don't have a `this` pointer in either of explicit way and implicit way
             - you can't access to the normal members of the class inside the `static` method
             - you can't set `static` member function as `const` because there's no `this` pointer
-- you can use `static` members in 2 ways
-    * `ClassName::data` or `ClassName::method()` : you don't have to create an object using this way
-        + member functions of the class can use the `static` members directly, without the `::(scope operator)`
-    * `object.data` or `object.method()` : you can access to the `static` members through the same way as accessing to the normal members
-- generally, `static` data members are initialized through `static` methods, however, it's possible to use in-class initializer to initialize `static` data members if the following conditions are satisfied
-    * the `static` data member must be `const (integral type)` or `constexpr (literal type)`
-    * the initializer must be a constant expression
 - there are 2 special uses of `static` data members unlike normal data members
     * `static` data members can have incomplete types
-        + in particular, they can have the same type as the class type of which it is a member
         ```c++
         class Bar {
             static Bar a;           // ok